 - Produces work that is risk-taking, innovative and timely, and displays the strong collaborative approach that helps artist-led activity succeed

-- 2015: David Blandy and A—Z for the installation 16-Bit at Four Quarters.
+- 2015: winner: David Blandy and A—Z for the installation 16-Bit at Four Quarters.